rsyncOSX/mydocsy/content/en/docs/_index.md

 It leverages the command-line tool rsync for file synchronization.
 Notably, rsync executes the synchronization tasks, while RsyncUI provides a graphical user interface (GUI) on top of rsync.
 RsyncUI is *digitally signed* and *notarized* by Apple.

-For further information regarding *Deep links* and *Widgets*, please refer to the last page.
-If you are new to RsyncUI, it may be advisable to postpone reading about these features until you have become familiar with RsyncUI and completed your initial tasks.

 #### Changelog and Installation

 For the most up-to-date information, please refer to the [changelog](/blog/).
 RsyncUI is constructed as a Universal macOS Binary,